zxdavb/evohome-async/README.md

 Python client to _asynchronously_ access the [Total Connect Comfort](https://international.mytotalconnectcomfort.com/Account/Login) RESTful API.

-It is largely a faithful port of https://github.com/watchforstock/evohome-client, which is not async-aware.
-That is, it exposes the same schema (same namespace, same JSON).
-Some additional functionality has been added (e.g. restore schedules by name, as an alternative to by id).
+It is intended to be a faithly port of https://github.com/watchforstock/evohome-client, but is async aware.
+That is, it exposes a superset of the **evohome-client** schema (same namespace, same JSON), but there are some notable differences between the two (see below).

-It provides support for **Evohome**, the **Round Thermostat** and some others.
-It supports only EU/EMEA-based systems, please use [somecomfort](https://github.com/mkmer/AIOSomecomfort) for US-based systems.
+It provides support for Honeywell/Resideo TCC-based systems, such as **Evohome**, **Round Thermostat** and **VisonPro** and others:
+ - it supports _only_ EU/EMEA-based systems, please use [somecomfort](https://github.com/mkmer/AIOSomecomfort) for US-based systems
+ - it provides Evohome support for Home Assistant (and other automation platforms), see https://www.home-assistant.io/integrations/evohome

-This client uses the [aiohttp](https://pypi.org/project/aiohttp/) library.
+This client requires the [aiohttp](https://pypi.org/project/aiohttp/) library.
 If you prefer a non-async client, [evohome-client](https://github.com/watchforstock/evohome-client) uses [requests](https://pypi.org/project/requests/) instead.
-It provides Evohome support for Home Assistant (and other automation platforms), see https://www.home-assistant.io/integrations/evohome

 ### CLI for schedules